SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Results

 \subsubsection{Varying data quality}

 We repeated the recovery experiment twice using smaller measurement uncertainties, of 0.02 dex and 0.01 dex, respectively.
 These variations did not yield noticeably reduced deviations between recovered and true parameter values.
-Whereas this may appear surprising at first glance, there are two potential culprits for the lack of improvement: the inference may be limited by the finite wavelength sampling and/or the {\tt SE3D} emulator not perfectly reproducing SKIRT ground truth (see R25 for various quantifications of emulator performance).
+Whereas this may appear surprising at first glance, there are two potential culprits for the lack of improvement: the inference may be limited by the finite wavelength sampling and/or the {\tt SE3D} emulator not perfectly reproducing SKIRT ground truth.
+Captured in the form of NMADs, the emulator accuracy for flux, size, S\'{e}rsic index and projected axis ratio SDs is 0.043, 0.030, 0.056 and 0.004 dex, respectively.
+For a more detailed quantification and assessment of emulator performance, we refer the reader to R26.
 We tested the latter hypothesis by rerunning the experiment with mock observations now produced using the emulator as opposed to actual SKIRT RT calculations.
 In this case, recovery accuracy does steadily improve when reducing mock errors from 0.05 to 0.01 dex.
 We conclude that finite emulator accuracy does introduce a form of template mismatch which acts as a floor to the precision with which intrinsic parameters can be recovered from SKIRT mock observations.